cea-hpc/clustershell/doc/sphinx/tools/clush.rst

 number of commands to execute (see *fanout* library settings in :ref:`class-Task-configure`).

+.. _clush-gather:

 Output gathering options
 """"""""""""""""""""""""

-If option ``-b`` or ``--dshbak`` is specified, *clush* waits for command completion while displaying a progress indicator (unless ``-q, --quiet`` switch is provided) and then displays gathered output results.
+If option ``-b`` or ``--dshbak`` is specified, *clush* waits for command completion while displaying a :ref:`progress indicator <clush-progress>` and then displays gathered output results.
 If standard output is redirected to a file, *clush* detects it and disable any progress indicator.

 The following is a simple example of *clush* command used to execute ``uname -r`` on *node40*, *node41* and *node42*, wait for their completion and finally